Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

       "test, and deploy your project."

-   For more information, read [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) documentation.
+   For more information, read the [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) documentation.

 1. Provider file name as **hello-action.yml** **(1)**, in the editor **copy and paste** **(2)** the below script, and click in **Commit changes** **(3)**.